Originally published March 23rd, 2022

 Depending on the size of your company and your budget, you may opt for payroll software and spring for an employee to manage human resources duties, including recruitment, selection, and payroll functions.
 You may also decide to outsource payroll to a service provider.

 One of the best ways to retain the best staff and, therefore, ensure stability in your business is to meet payment obligations on time.
 The last thing you want is to find yourself unable to pay staff in full or on time because you have not managed or projected your income and expenses correctly.
+If your eCommerce business is growing fast and payroll is stretching your cash flow, short-term funding options or a line of credit can provide breathing room during tight cycles.

 If this unfortunate scenario occurs, you may find that you run at the last minute to pay your employees or, worse yet, need to negotiate retroactive salaries and delay your payment.
+This is why having an optimized business plan and accurate forecasting model, especially for early-stage startups, is essential to stay ahead of payroll stress and protect employee retention.

 4) Don’t Neglect Essential Services Aimed at Growth